optimizely/java-sdk/README.md

   compile 'com.fasterxml.jackson.core:jackson-databind:2.13.5'
 }
 ```
+## Feature Management Access

+To access the Feature Management configuration in the Optimizely dashboard, please contact your Optimizely customer success manager.

 ## Use the Java SDK

-See the Optimizely Feature Experimentation [developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0-full-stack/docs/java-sdk) to learn how to set up your first Java project and use the SDK.
+See the Optimizely Feature Experimentation [developer documentation](https://docs.developers.optimizely.com/feature-experimentation/docs/java-sdk) to learn how to set up your first Java project and use the SDK.

 ## SDK Development